 E is for Expertise

-We know that coaching is inherently non-advisory, yet in reality, many coaches, very sensibly, create their business around areas in which they have expertise, whether that’s in relationships, leadership or weight-loss, trauma recovery or any other conceivable area of life.
+We know that coaching is inherently non-advisory, yet in reality, many coaches, very sensibly, create their business around areas in which they have expertise, whether that’s in relationships, leadership or weight-loss & health coaching, trauma recovery or any other conceivable area of life.

 This makes sense.
-Many people wouldn’t consider working with someone who doesn’t have an expertise of some sort in their field.
+Many people wouldn’t consider working with someone who doesn’t have any expertise of some sort in their field.
 This is especially so the case with executive coaching.

 As a coach, you learn the art of facilitating someone’s thinking and self-awareness, but as you build your business, you might well find that part of what you do involves teaching, consulting, advising or mentoring.